flipay/code-challenges/challenge-mobile.md

 The output and price should be updated every 5 seconds.

-Buy button doesn't have to work for now.
+The Buy button doesn't have to work for now.

 **More Details**